miro-jelaska/alexa-real-estate-agent/README.md

 Sections:
 1. Storyline - Detailed description of the whole storyline
 2. How to replicate - Most important steps in replicating the skill
-3. Implementation - Technical details on how the state machine was implemented
+3. Implementation of state machine - Technical details on how the state machine was implemented

 **Note** This code was tested with AWS Lambda (released on 2017-4-18) running Node.js 6.10.
 It may become outdated.